Should I Build or Buy AI Voice Agents? A Guide

 BLOG: Cake's security and compliance commitment

-See how different industries use voice AI
+How different industries are using voice AI

 Voice AI is incredibly versatile, but its real power comes from applying it to specific industry challenges.
 Seeing how other businesses in your field use this technology can spark ideas and show you what’s possible.
 From streamlining sales to improving patient care, AI voice agents are becoming essential tools for getting work done more efficiently and creating better customer experiences.
 The key is to move beyond generic applications and find the use cases that solve the most pressing problems for your business and your customers.
 A well-designed voice agent can feel less like a robot and more like a helpful, capable assistant, no matter the industry.

-Use cases in real estate, healthcare, and retail
+Examples from real estate, healthcare, and retail

 In real estate, agents are using voice AI for everything from initial lead nurturing to post-sales engagement.
 Instead of spending hours on the phone, an AI agent can handle initial inquiries, schedule viewings, and follow up with potential buyers, freeing up human agents to focus on closing deals.
 The healthcare industry is also seeing a major shift, with AI voice agents helping to automate appointment scheduling, send out medication reminders, and answer common patient questions.
 This improves administrative efficiency and gives patients faster access to information.
 Meanwhile, retail businesses are using voice AI to provide seamless customer support, assisting with product questions, order tracking, and returns management around the clock.